streamr-dev/network/README.md

 Name | Description
 ---- | -----------
-stream    | Stream id to subscribe to apiKey   | User key or stream key that authorizes the subscription.
-If defined, overrides the client's `apiKey`. partition | Partition number to subscribe to.
+stream    | Stream id to subscribe to partition | Partition number to subscribe to.
 Defaults to the default partition (0). resend | Object defining the resend options.
 Below are examples of its contents.